-A STUDENT MUST SUCCESSFULLY REPEAT BOTH THEORY AND CLINICAL COMPONENTS OF A FAILED NURSING

-COURSE (GPA and course requirements must be followed).
-A second failure in any clinical nursing course will result in academic dismissal.
-If a student fails the same course twice, they forfeit the opportunity to return to the program.
+- A STUDENT MUST SUCCESSFULLY REPEAT BOTH THEORY AND CLINICAL COMPONENTS OF A FAILED NURSING COURSE (GPA and course requirements must be followed).
+A second failure in any clinical nursing course will result in academic dismissal. - A STUDENT FORFEITS THE OPPORTUNITY TO RETURN TO THE PROGRAM IF DISMISSED DUE TO: failing to provide safe care, academic dishonesty, failing the same course.